 Photocopying (black and white), per A4 page

-An application to the Victorian Civil and Administrative Tribunal (VCAT) to review an agency’s access decision costs 30.7 fee units ($417.50), except where:
+An application to the Victorian Civil and Administrative Tribunal (VCAT) for an individual to review an agency’s access decision costs 70 per cent of 64 fee units ($624.50), except where:

 •the documents to which access is sought contain information relating to the personal affairs of the applicant;